robertvunabandi/guide-on-mitopenid/README.md

 For `morgan`, I simply went on [morgan npm](https://www.npmjs.com/package/morgan)'s guide.
 This guide is very straightforward.

-## UNDERSTANDING HOW `OAuth2.0` WORKS
+## UNDERSTANDING HOW `OAuth 2.0` WORKS

-Below is simply a compiled list of links that helped me understand how OAuth2.0 works.
+Below is simply a compiled list of links that helped me understand how OAuth 2.0 works.
 It's valuable that this makes sense because you can better understand what the code is doing and easily integrate other authentication methods (e.g. Google, Twitter, etc) into your app.

 ### Guides That Assume Little Background

 I recommend reading / watching from many sources.
-That gives many different perspectives to understanding how OAuth2.0 works with.
+That gives many different perspectives to understanding how OAuth 2.0 works with.
 I tried to put the links below in order of low assumptions to some assumptions.

 - [InterSystems Learning Services: OAuth 2.0: An Overview](https://www.youtube.com/watch?v=CPbvxxslDTU): Very good Youtube video.
 - [DBA Presents: What is OpenID, OAuth2 and Google Sign In?](https://www.youtube.com/watch?v=1M6gqoGiO2s): Another really good Youtube video.